 - Create a data provider solution.

-- Customize the data source entity to reflect your data type or specific instance.
+- Customize the data source table to reflect your data type or specific instance.

 - Export the custom data provider solution.

 Because virtual tables support CRUD operations, you will write the data provider in the form of a plug-in registered on the Create, Update, Retrieve, RetrieveMultiple and Delete events.
 Each respective event will include information in the execution context which describes the kind of data to return.

 |Retrieve||Describes which table to retrieve as well as the columns and any related tables to include.|

 |RetrieveMultiple||Contains a QueryExpression object defining the query.
 The framework contains a QueryExpressionVisitor class designed to inspect different parts of the query expression tree.|

 - Convert the respective information in the execution context into a query that will work for your external data source.

 - Retrieve the data from the external system.